BerriAI/litellm/docs/my-website/docs/proxy/team_logging.md

 <TabItem label="Response when key is configured incorrectly" value="Response when key is configured incorrectly">

-Response when logging callbacks are not setup correctly:
+Response when logging callbacks are not setup correctly

+A key is **unhealthy** when the logging callbacks are not setup correctly.

 ```json
 {
   "key": "unhealthy",